Embedding Eximee Forms as a web component

 ## Impact on the application's global execution context by zone.js

-The application relies on the availability of the globally loaded zone.js library in a version compatible with the Angular version (and provided together with Angular/Angular CLI).
+The application relies on the availability of a globally loaded zone.js library in a version compatible with the Angular version (and delivered together with Angular/Angular CLI).

-The zone.js library is the foundation of the Angular framework and is commonly used in applications built with it.
+The zone.js library is the basis of the Angular framework and is commonly used in applications built with it.

-The library works by monkey-patching asynchronous user interaction APIs with the page in order to handle UI change detection during user interaction.
+The library works by monkey patching asynchronous user interaction APIs with the page in order to support UI change detection during user interactions.

 The Eximee forms application is currently not adapted to work in zoneless mode, and any adaptation would require dedicated work on the Eximee platform side.